 Getting to the Faroe Islands by boat

 Travelling to the Faroes by boat might not be a great option if you're on a tight schedule (or if you’re prone to seasickness) as the journey takes around 35 hours.
 You can take a ferry to Tórshavn on Smyril Line's M/S Norröna.
 The service travels between Hirtshals in Denmark and Seyðisfjørður in Iceland via Vágar.
 There are two weekly departures in the high season (July-August), and one crossing per week throughout the rest of the year.

-You can travel as a foot passenger or bring your car, caravan or camper.
-You’ll have access to a cafeteria serving up Scandanavian specialities, a gourmet restaurant, a cinema, a shop, and even a swimming poot and hot tubs.
-Despite the considerably longer journey time compared to flying, taking the ferry is a truly unique way to travel to the Faroes and the scenery is amazing, especially as you approach the islands.
-If you’re really lucky, you might even spot a whale from the outdoor decks.
+You can travel as a foot passenger or bring your vehicle.
+The ship has a cafeteria serving up Scandinavian specialities, a gourmet restaurant, a cinema, a shop and a swimming pool.
+Despite the considerably longer journey time, taking the ferry offers amazing scenery, especially as you approach the islands.
+If you’re really lucky, you may even spot a whale from the deck.

 Getting around the Faroe Islands

-The main islands are connected by tunnels and bridges so you can travel around easily if you have a car.
-If you want to go to the other islands you’ll need to take a public ferry which is relatively easy and cheap to do.
+Tunnels and bridges connect the main islands so you can travel around easily if you have a car.
+If you want to go to the other islands, you’ll need to take a public ferry which is relatively easy and cheap to do.

-There are three subsea tunnels that connect the seven largest islands (Streymoy, Eysturoy, Vágar, Suduroy, Sandoy, Bordoy and Svínoy):
+Three subsea tunnels connect the seven largest islands (Streymoy, Eysturoy, Vágar, Suduroy, Sandoy, Bordoy and Svínoy):

 - Vágatunnilin – connects the western island of Vágar (Airport) to the island of Streymoy

 - Norðoyartunnilin – connects the northern island of Borðoy (Klaksvík) to the island of Eysturoy (Leirvík)